The foundational playbook for Founders to create the next

 When internal sources are insufficient to fund the continuous development of your product for impact, generate demand, and ongoing operations, you’ll need to seek outside funding through investors or government programs.

 Investment is all about risk and reward.
 The higher the risk, the higher the expected reward.
 At the same time, the greater the unknowns, the smaller amount an investor will risk.
-Investment rounds grow primarily because the startup is validating learnings and the investment can be derisked.
+Investment rounds grow primarily because the startup is validating assumptions and the investment can be derisked.
 More importantly, the startup’s leadership team is demonstrating their ability to prove problem/solution fit and may be on a path to a thriving business.

 Raising money with little to show for validated learnings is seeking to obtain “Seed Money.”
 With little evidence of expected success, the investor is primarily investing in you, the founding team, and the investor’s belief that you can deliver the expected impact!
 This bears repeating: They are investing in You.
 Ideas are said to be a ‘dime a dozen’, so the x-factor is the ability to turn the potential into reality.
 Here are some primary ways of obtaining seed funding: